 R&D. Expenditures for R&D are expensed as incurred.
 Total R&D expenses include, among other things, the costs of discovery research, preclinical development, early- and late-clinical development and drug formulation, clinical trials, materials, medical support of marketed products and certain upfront and milestone payments.
 R&D spending also includes enterprise-wide costs which support our overall R&D infrastructure.
-Property, plant and equipment that are acquired or constructed for R&D activities and that have alternate future uses are capitalized and depreciated over their estimated useful lives on a straight-line basis.
+Tangible assets that are acquired or constructed for R&D activities and that have alternate future uses are capitalized and depreciated over their estimated useful lives on a straight-line basis.
 Contractual upfront and milestone payments made to third parties are generally: (i) expensed as incurred up to the point of regulatory approval and (ii) capitalized and amortized over the related product's remaining useful life subsequent to regulatory approval.
-Amounts capitalized for such payments are included in Other intangibles, net in the Consolidated Balance Sheets.
+Amounts capitalized for such payments are included in Other intangibles, net in the Consolidated Balance Sheet.

-Cash and Cash Equivalents.
-The Company considers all highly liquid money market instruments with an original maturity of three months or less when purchased to be cash equivalents.
-At December 31, 2019 and 2018, cash equivalents were deposited in financial institutions and consisted almost entirely of immediately available fund balances.
-The Company maintains its cash deposits and cash equivalents with financial institutions it believes to be well-known and stable.
+Cash at Bank and On-Hand.
+The Group considers all highly liquid money market instruments with an original maturity of three months or less when purchased to be cash at bank and on-hand.
+At December 31, 2019 and 2018, cash at bank and on-hand were deposited in financial institutions and consisted almost entirely of immediately available fund balances.
+The Group maintains its cash deposits and cash at bank with financial institutions it believes to be well-known and stable.

-Restricted Cash and Cash Equivalents.
-Cash and cash equivalents that are restricted as to withdrawal or use under the terms of certain contractual agreements are excluded from Cash and cash equivalents in the Consolidated Balance Sheets.
+Restricted Cash at Bank and On-Hand.
+Cash at bank and on-hand that are restricted as to withdrawal or use under the terms of certain contractual agreements are excluded from Cash at bank and on-hand in the Consolidated Balance Sheet.
 For additional information see Note 6.
 Fair Value Measurements.

 Accounts Receivable.
-Accounts receivable are stated at their net realizable value and the Company maintains an allowance for doubtful accounts against gross accounts receivable.
-The allowance is not material to the Company's Consolidated Financial Statements at December 31, 2019 or 2018.
+Accounts receivable are stated at their net realizable value and the Group maintains an allowance for doubtful accounts against gross accounts receivable.
+The allowance is not material to the Group's Consolidated Financial Statements at December 31, 2019 or 2018.
 In addition, our accounts receivable balance is reduced by certain sales deduction reserves where we have the right of offset with the customer.

 Concentrations of Credit Risk.
-Financial instruments that potentially subject the Company to significant concentrations of credit risk consist primarily of cash equivalents, restricted cash equivalents and accounts receivable.
+Financial instruments that potentially subject the Group to significant concentrations of credit risk consist primarily of cash at bank and on-hand, restricted cash at bank and on-hand and accounts receivable.
 From time to time, we invest our excess cash in high-quality, liquid money market instruments maintained by major banks and financial institutions.
-We have not experienced any losses on our cash equivalents.
+We have not experienced any losses on our cash at bank and on-hand.